Thar Desert: Fauna

-Some wildlife species that are fast vanishing in other parts of India are found in the desert in large numbers, including the blackbuck (Antilope cervicapra), chinkara (Gazella bennettii),and Indian wild ass (Equus hemionus khur) in the Rann of Kutch.
+Some wildlife species that are fast vanishing in other parts of India are found in the desert in large numbers, including the blackbuck (Antilope cervicapra), chinkara (Gazella bennettii), and Indian wild ass (Equus hemionus khur) in the Rann of Kutch.
 This may be partly because they are well adapted to this environment: they are smaller than similar animals that live in other environments, and they are mainly nocturnal.
 It may also be because grasslands in this region have not been transformed into cropland as fast as in other regions, and because a local community, the Bishnois, has made special efforts to protect them.

 Other mammals in the Thar Desert include a subspecies of red fox (Vulpes vulpes pusilla) and the caracal, and a number of reptiles dwell there too.

 The region is a haven for 141 species of migratory and resident desert birds, including harriers, falcons, buzzards, kestrels, vultures, short-toed eagles (Circaetus gallicus), tawny eagles (Aquila rapax), greater spotted eagles (Aquila clanga), and laggar falcons (Falco jugger).

 The Indian peafowl is a resident breeder in the Thar region.
 The peacock is designated as the national bird of India and the provincial bird of the Punjab (Pakistan).
-It can be seen sitting on khejri or pipal trees in villages or Deblina.
+It can be seen sitting on khejri or pipal trees in villages.

+The Great Indian Bustard (Ardeotis nigriceps), one of the world’s heaviest flying birds, inhabits the Thar Desert of Rajasthan.
+Critically endangered, it thrives in open grasslands and semi-arid regions.

 Flora

-The natural vegetation of this dry area is classified as northwestern thorn scrub forest occurring in small clumps scattered more or less openly.
-Density and size of patches increase from west to east following the increase in rainfall.
-The natural vegetation of the Thar Desert is composed of these tree, shrub, and herb species:
+The natural vegetation of this dry area is classified as northwestern thorn scrub forest (i.e. small, loosely-scattered patches of greenery).
+The densities and sizes of these green patches increase from west to east, following an increase in rainfall.
+The primary vegetation of the Thar Desert is composed of trees, shrubs, and perennial herb species, including: